 For each month in 2021, we will post a wallpaper calendar for you to download to give your desktop a fresh look.
 At the end of each month, the image will be retired to the wallpaper collection without the calendar.

-OER and partners embarked on the Telepresence Mapping in American Samoa and the Cook Islands expedition on NOAA Ship Okeanos Explorer as part of the Campaign to Address Pacific Monument Science, Technology, and Ocean Needs.
+NOAA Ocean Exploration and partners embarked on the Deep-Sea Symphony: Exploring the Musicians Seamounts remotely operated vehicle and mapping expedition in the deepwater areas around the Musicians Seamounts and the Hawaiian Islands on NOAA Ship Okeanos Explorer as part of the Campaign to Address Pacific monument Science, Technology, and Ocean NEeds (CAPSTONE).

 NOAA Ocean Exploration and NOAA Ship Okeanos Explorer participated in the Star-Spangled Spectacular in Baltimore, Maryland.

 NOAA Ocean Exploration, the Bureau of Ocean Energy Management, the U.S. Geological Survey, and other partners embarked on the first expedition of the Deep Sea Exploration and Research of Coral/Canyon/Cold seep Habitats (DEEP SEARCH) project on NOAA Ship Pisces.

 NOAA Ocean Exploration embarked on the Atlantic Shelf Break Expedition 2011, a mapping expedition, on NOAA Ship Okeanos Explorer.

 President Barack Obama established the Northeast Canyons and Seamounts Marine National Monument, the first marine national monument in the Atlantic Ocean.

 NOAA Ocean Exploration conducted the first full day of water column exploration ever with our remotely operated vehicles during the Deep-Sea Symphony: Exploring the Musicians Seamounts expedition on NOAA Ship Okeanos Explorer.